angrykoala/wendigo/README.md

 * **queryAll(selector)**: Returns all the elements matching the given selector (css, xpath or dom element).
 * **xPathQuery(xPath)**: Returns all the elements matching the given xPath selector.
 * **getStyles(element)**: Returns all the styles of the given element.
+* **mockDate(timestamp, freeze)**: Mocks the browsers date and time.
+Used by `browser.mockDate`.
+* **clearDateMock()**: Clears the Datetime mock (if any).
+User by `browser.clearDateMock`.
+* **findCssPath(node)**: Returns the full CSS path of a DOM node as a string.
+* **findXPath(node)**: Returns the full XPath of a DOM node as a string.

 #### WendigoQuery
 The variable `WendigoQuery` or `window.WendigoQuery` exposes several utilities regarding Wendigo querying system, these shouldn't be used by user's code or plugins as `WendigoUtils` already exposes the methods to perform these queries.

+#### WendigoPathFinder
+Exposes utilities to find the full CSS path or XPath of an element.
+This should not be directly accessed as the methods `findCssPath` and `findXPath` in WendigoUtils provide the interface to access these utilities.

 ### DOM Element
-Any query for an element will return an instance of a DOMElement.
-This class insterfaces with Puppeteer's ElementHandle and can be used as a selector for other methods and assertions.
+Any query that returns a DOM node will return an instance of DOMElement.
+This class provides an abstraction over Puppeteer's [ElementHandle](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-elementhandle) and can be used as a selector for other methods and assertions.
 A DOMElement contains the following attributes:

 * **element**: Puppeteer's ElementHandle object.
 * **name**: Name to be used when displaying errors.